 The Blue Jays signed Yusei Kikuchi back on March 12th, 2022.
 It was a three-year, $36 million contract, front-loaded, with Yusei getting $16 million in the first year and the next two at $10 million.

-Baseball Reference had him at a -1.1 WAR.
-FanGraphs -0.7 making him worth, well, a -$5.8 million to the Blue Jays.
+Baseball Reference has him at a 1.8 WAR.
+Fangraphs 2.6, giving him a value of $20.8 million to the Jays.